 Continued by Melissa

-Philadelphia has proved to be one of the most difficult places to visit as a vegan/vegetarian.
-Many of Philadelphia’s iconic dishes are meat based, including the world famous Philly Cheesesteak and popular Roast Pork Sandwiches.
+Philadelphia has proved to be one of the most challenging places to visit as a vegan/vegetarian.
+Many of Philadelphia’s iconic dishes are meat-based, including the world-famous Philly Cheesesteak and popular Roast Pork Sandwiches.
 These dishes are almost always associated with visiting Philadelphia, so missing them may make you feel like you are missing some of the experience.
-But located around Philadelphia you can find some vegan friendly options, and the number is increasing.
+But located around Philadelphia, you can find some vegan-friendly options, and the number is increasing.
 You can also try one of Philadelphia’s classic treats-the soft pretzel.
 So, although Philadelphia is well known for its meat dishes, if you do a little digging you can certainly cope with being a vegan/vegetarian in Philadelphia.